 Can a top-level class be private or protected?

 Ans: No. A top-level class cannot be private or protected.
 It can have either “public” or no modifier.
-If it does not have a modifier, it is supposed to have a default access.
+If it does not have a modifier, it is supposed to have default access.
 If a top-level class is declared as private, the compiler will complain that the “modifier private is not allowed here”.
 This means that a top-level class cannot be private.
-Same is the case with protected.
+The same is the case with protection.

 What type of parameter passing does Java support?

-Ans: In Java, the arguments are always passed by value.
+Ans: In Java, arguments are always passed on by value.

 Primitive data types are passed by reference or pass by value?